How Do Flatbed Scanners Work? - TAVCO

 Though document scanners are commonplace throughout the business world, sometimes things other than standard office documents need to be digitized.
 In this case, capturing large documents, art pieces, and small objects is justification for considering a flatbed scanner.

-Let's explore how flatbed scanners work, their advantages, and their disadvantages, and see why the Contex IQ Flex scanner is a solid, reliable, and versatile contender for your next large-format flatbed scanner.
+Let's further explore how flatbed scanners work, their advantages, and their disadvantages, and see why the Contex IQ Flex scanner is a solid, reliable, and versatile contender for your next large-format flatbed scanner.

 What Is the Technology Used in Flatbed Scanners?